-According to the National Weather Service, Phoenix experiences on average about three haboobs per year during the months of June through September.
+Phoenix, for example, experiences various degrees of severity of these dust storms, but the haboob is the largest and most dangerous.
+According to the National Weather Service, Phoenix encounters on average about three haboobs per year during the months of June through September.

 Keeping Safe During a Haboob

 While a haboob is fascinating to watch, it is important to know what to do to be safe during this type of storm.
 If you are in a car, although it may be tempting, don't take photos while you are driving!
 In fact, it is important that you pull over immediately as visibility can quickly deteriorate.
 Make sure the car windows are rolled up and the doors and all vents tightly shut, and turn off any lights—headlights and interior—so other drivers do not mistake you for being on the road and try to follow you.
 Keep your seatbelt fastened and do not get out of the car!
 Stay put until the haboob has passed by.